gft-technical-practices/api-automation/README.md

   - Create a parametrized job
     - REPO_URL - GIT Repository URL
     - API_NAME - The Repository Name as the API Name
+    - TAG_NAME - The name of the tag
   - Set a Generic Webhook Trigger
   - Configure the job to allows remotely builds
   - Set the pipeline to use a SCM